openalloc/SwiftNiceScale/README.md

 Generate 'nice' numbers for label ticks over a range, such as for y-axis on a chart.

 Adapted from pseudo-code in *Graphics Gems, Volume 1* by Andrew S. Glassner (1995).
-Using the example from the book:

 Available as an open source Swift library to be incorporated in other apps.